A new survey finds most people don’t feel their financial institutions effectively serve their needs.

 - Planning effectively for retirement

 Almost one in four consumers (22%) say they don’t have a good understand of the products their financial institution offers.
-This number gets even higher with Millennials.
+What’s more, this number gets even higher with Millennials.
 Almost one third of Millennials (33%) don’t feel adequately informed.

 Part of the disconnect may come from the evolution of how people interact with their bank: